opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 ---

-## Tempo (k/n)
+## Tempo

 The tempo status of the subnet.
-Represented as (k/n) where "k" is the number of blocks elapsed since the last tempo and "n" is the total number of blocks in the tempo.
+Represented as $$\frac{k}{n}$$ where "k" is the number of blocks elapsed since the last tempo and "n" is the total number of blocks in the tempo.
 The number "n" is a subnet hyperparameter and does not change every block.

-## Local weight coeff (γ)

-A multiplication factor between 0 and 1, applied to the relative proportion of a validator's stake in this subnet.
-Applied as (γ) × (a validator's $\alpha$ stake in this subnet) / (Total $\alpha$ stake in this subnet, i.e., Stake (α_out)).
-This γ-weighted relative proportion is used, in addition to other factors, in determining the overall stake weight of a validator in this subnet.
-This is a subnet parameter.

 ---